Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Experimental Results

 \endgroup

-Other representative heuristics compute NPVs with a decaying discount rate and estimate polygon orientation via a PCA on plot vertices (Appendix \ref{app:sample_hueristics}), highlighting ECHO’s ability to integrate economic and spatial reasoning.
-In summary, ECHO discovers context-aware heuristics, operators play distinct roles, and controlled increases in code complexity can unlock superior performance.
+Other representative heuristics can be found in Appendix \ref{app:sample_hueristics}, highlighting ECHO’s ability to integrate economic and spatial reasoning like computing tariff-weighted exponential demand or polygon orientation via PCA.
+In summary, ECHO discovers context-aware heuristics in both domains, operators play distinct roles, and controlled increases in code complexity can unlock superior performance.